Spirit, Word and Sacrament

 By:Joan Huyser-Honig, Darrell Harris

 The roots of the Charismatic Episcopal church of North America began with Randolph Adler , Robert Webber, Peter Gilchrist and a few other theologians getting together and forming what is now a pre-denominational communion of churches called "The International Communion of Charismatic Churches (ICCEC) which encompasses the CEC North America (CECNA) and hundreds of churches in Africa and Asia and other over seas areas.
+They came together for the reason to draw together the three streams of the CEC Christian church.
+The "Reformation" has pushedthe Christian church (anti-biblical values) in the Christian church beyond its roots in scripture and worship into baal worship.

 Ancient future worship is about rooting our worship as the early church did--in God's story--so we embody not our culture but God's mission.
 A feature story exploring ancient future faith and worship.